j50n/deno-proc/README.md

 programs will take this one step further and internally translate to and from text data, processing this data one line at a time.

-`proc` treats process data as either `Uint8Array` or `AsyncIterable<Uint8Array>` for byte data, or `string` or `AsyncIterable<string>` (as lines of text) for text.
-It defines a set of standard input and output handlers that provide both type information and data handling behavior to the runner.
+`proc` uses input and output handlers that let you choose both the types and behaviors of your data and customize `stderr` and error handling.
+So you can work with bytes or text, synchronous or asynchronous, buffered or unbuffered, with just a little code to define what you want.

 #### An Example